junxit/us-congress-bills-116/metadata.md

 - 2019-11-08 — Message on Senate action sent to the House.
 - 2019-11-08 — Received in the House.
 - 2019-11-08 — Referred to the House Committee on Transportation and Infrastructure.
+- 2019-11-12 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2020-12-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-12-18 — Considered as unfinished business. (consideration: CR H7271-7272)
+- 2020-12-18 — Considered under suspension of the rules. (consideration: CR H7268-7270)
+- 2020-12-18 — DEBATE - The House proceeded with forty minutes of debate on S. 979.
+- 2020-12-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-18 — Ms. Norton moved to suspend the rules and pass the bill.
+- 2020-12-18 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 386 - 1 (Roll no. 246). (text: CR H7268)
+- 2020-12-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 386 - 1 (Roll no. 246).
+- 2020-12-21 — Presented to President.
+- 2020-12-21 — Presented to President.
+- 2020-12-31 — Became Public Law No: 116-272.
+- 2020-12-31 — Became Public Law No: 116-272.
+- 2020-12-31 — Signed by President.
+- 2020-12-31 — Signed by President.